crosscon/crosscon_soc/README.md

 3. Connect a debug key to the BA51-H, upload the binary of the example and run it.

 Here we'll cover how to get a basic Perimeter guard example running.
 If you want to see a more fully featured example, see the [cs_hypervisor_with_aes_gcm_example](examples/cs_hypervisor_with_aes_gcm_example) that shows how to use CROSSCON SoC with the [CROSSCON Hypervisor](https://github.com/crosscon/CROSSCON-Hypervisor) and provides further details, including how to use AES-GCM accelerators from a guest VM.

+If you want to see an example, where we fully isolate two VMs, including UART, that are using AES-GCM accelerator, see the [cs_hypervisor_full_isolation](examples/cs_hypervisor_full_isolation) example.
+Note that for this example, each VM is writing to a separate UART, which means that you will need two separate UART-to-USB serial adapters to see the output.

 Note that some of the examples might have more specific instructions.